Priestly Fraternity of Saint Peter: Educational institutions

 Ezechiel House, a house of formation for first-year seminarians, exists in the city of Sydney, Australia.
 The Director of Ezechiel House is Fr.
 Duncan Wong.

-In 2015, the fraternity established in Guadalajara, Mexico, Casa Cristo Rey, an apostolate which it plans to develop into a house of formation for first-year seminarians for native Spanish-speaking postulants.
+In 2015, the fraternity established Casa Cristo Rey, an apostolate in Guadalajara, Mexico, which it plans to develop into a house of formation for first-year seminarians for native Spanish-speaking postulants.
 Presently, Casa Cristo Rey serves as a priestly discernment program for young men from Spain and Latin America.
 In 2016 Casa Cristo Rey opened the Junipero Serra Spanish Institute, a program offering six or eight weeks of Spanish immersion for priests and seminarians.